Slow Cooked Pork Al Pastor

 When the broth is cold the fat will harden.
 Remove fat from the top of the broth and discard.
 Return the broth to a saucepan and simmer uncovered until the liquid is reduced by half, about 7-10 minutes.
 Add the shredded pork and cooked pineapple pieces to a saucepan.
 Stir gently to heat thoroughly.
 Serve with rice.

 Note: Gently place the stock pot in the center of the Proofer base and avoid sliding your pot to prevent scratching the aluminum surface on the base of the Proofer.
-Scratching will not damage the function of the Proofer, just the appearance.
+Scratching will not damage the functioning of the Proofer, just the appearance.

 Served with a side of garden fresh green beans.